-Addressing Child Hunger in New York City 2021-2022 Policy Agenda The coronavirus pandemic has affected all parts of our lives as New Yorkers.
+Addressing Child Hunger in New York City 2022 Policy Agenda The coronavirus pandemic has affected all parts of our lives as New Yorkers.
 For many of our city's children and families, the pandemic and its economic consequences have had a disastrous impact on food security.
 Prior to the pandemic, 1 in 5 children in New York City were food insecure.
 Recent estimates show that 1 in 4 children may face food insecurity this year and the numbers would likely be higher without interventions from the federal, state and city governments.
 No Kid Hungry New York believes that all children, no matter their borough or circumstances, deserve the opportunity to be safe and nourished, to live up to their full potential and able to achieve their dreams.
 Adequate nutrition, both at school and at home, is essential to a child's physical and emotional development, health outcomes and educational attainment.
 Years of data and research have demonstrated that federal nutrition programs are our nation's most effective defense against hunger, poverty, and food insecurity, lifting millions of families out of poverty.
-Despite these challenging circumstances, there are numerous measures that CAN and MUST be taken to improve food access and food security for children and families.
-We call on New York City to: - Improve Nutrition Programs in the New York City Public Schools - Coordinate and Collaborate Across New York City Agencies - Innovate and Lead on Programs that Improve Food Security Child Food Insecurity In 2021, 1 in 4 kids are projected to face hunger in New York City.
+Despite these challenging circumstances, there are numerous measures that CAN and MUST be taken to improve food access and food security for children and families across New York City.
+By providing needed support to expand participation in federal nutrition programs and increase coordination and innovation, New York City can help to reduce food insecurity for New Yorkers in every borough and continue to reverse the trend of drastically increased food insecurity.
+Child Food Insecurity In 2022, 1 in 4 kids are projected to face hunger in New York City.

-2021 Projected Child Food Insecurity by Borough
+2022 Projected Child Food Insecurity by Borough 1

 Bronx 36%

 Brooklyn 28%

 Manhattan 20%

 Queens 22%

 Staten Island 19%

 New York City Total 26%